2011 NHL Winter Classic: Documentary

 HBO aired a four-part documentary chronicling the preparation of the two teams for the game as part of its award-winning sports series 24/7.
 The first episode aired on Wednesday, December 15, 2010 at 10 p.m.
 ET, with three additional episodes following each subsequent Wednesday.
 The series chronicled each team's seasons leading up to the Winter Classic, and emphasized the rivalry between Crosby and Ovechkin and between the Penguins and Capitals.

+The series served as inspiration for Canadian author Rachel Reid to write her 2019 novel Heated Rivalry, which was adapted into a television series of the same name in 2025.

 Associated games

 The week leading up to the Winter Classic featured a number of hockey-related events.
 On Thursday, December 30, 2010, the Robert Morris Colonials and the RIT Tigers men's varsity hockey teams met at the Consol Energy Center in downtown Pittsburgh for an Atlantic Hockey league match.
 The college game was followed that evening by an American Hockey League matchup between the Wilkes-Barre/Scranton Penguins and the Hershey Bears, the top minor-league affiliates of the Pittsburgh Penguins and the Washington Capitals, respectively.